5l1v3r1/pragmash/COMMANDS.md

 ### The "len" command

-This command takes any number of arguments.
-It treats each argument as a newline-delimited array and returns the total number of items it was passed.
+This command takes one string argument and returns its length, in bytes.

 ### The "set" command